 - What are my cost concerns?

-When the early steps of vendor selection and sample preparation are complete, the researcher switches from the human aspects of the process to machine aspects: sequencing, data storage, and analytics.
+When the early steps of vendor selection and sample prep are complete, the researcher switches from the human aspects of the process to machine aspects: sequencing, data storage and analytics.
 Innovations in NGS technology have virtually eliminated bottlenecks due to the sequencing instrument itself, provided that the appropriate platform has been selected for a particular research goal.
 Therefore, optimizing the front-end and back-end steps of the sequencing process has become the new frontier for innovation.

 After sequencing a researcher has to interpret the sequence.
 This process is computationally expensive and complex.
-Typically, institutions have relied on in-house servers and high-performance clusters to save the raw data and to run bioinformatics pipelines.
+Typically, institutions have relied on in-house servers and high performance clusters to save the raw data and to run bioinformatics pipelines.
 There are many different computational pipelines that can be run at this stage and they depend on the goal of the researcher:

 - Re-mapping: A process when short reads are aligned to a reference genome

-- De-novo assembly: assembling reads into a novel genome without any prior knowledge of the order, orientation, repeating elements in the DNA.
+- De-novo assembly: assembling reads into a novel genome without any prior knowledge of order, orientation, repeating elements in the DNA.